What is EnvisionIT?

 - Completing online learning and transition assessments

-- Developing a resume
+- Developing a resume and cover letter

-- Writing a career narrative
+- Writing a personal statement and career narrative

-- Completing electronic job and college applications
+- Completing employment and college applications

 - Creating a high school course schedule